 How to Tie Scarves

-Knowing how to tie scarves is an essential skill necessary for any fashionable woman to have.
-Whether it is wrapped around your neck or worn in your hair, a scarf can add a touch of style to an otherwise plain outfit.
+Knowing how to tie scarves is an essential skill for any fashionable woman to have.
+Whether it is wrapped around your neck for warmth in the winter or used to add an extra dose of sheer color in the summer, a scarf can add a touch of style to an otherwise plain outfit.

 Scarves come in various sizes and fabrics.
 They can be made from silk, cotton or even wool.
-Some scarves are square while others are rectangular, some are shorter in length and others are quite long.
-There are many ways to tie a scarf.
-Experiment with your scarves until you find the way you like to wear them best.
-The following guides will tell you how to tie scarves in various ways.
+Some scarves are square while others are rectangular; some are shorter in length and others are quite long.
+Just as there are several different types of scarves, there are many ways to tie them.
+The following are a few ideas for tying methods:

 Keyhole Scarf

 A keyhole tied scarf is a simple style that works great with longer scarves.
-It works well with any material and does not need a clip or pin to secure it.
-It can work for a long winter scarf or a shear silk scarf.
-It’s a perfect style for any time of the year.
+The material isn't important and this way of tying a scarf does not need a clip or pin to secure it.
+It can work for a long winter scarf or a sheer silk scarf, so it's a perfect style for any time of the year.
 Follow these simple steps to tie a keyhole scarf:

 1. Fold scarf in half lengthwise and wrap around your neck.